ludviggunne/watchdo/README.markdown

 $ watchdo FLAGS...
 FILES... -- COMMAND
 ```
 The FLAGS... correspond to (some of) the inotify watch flags, for example
 -MODIFY corresponds to IN_MODIFY (see man inotify).
-Zero or more arguments in
+Any occurence of the
-COMMAND can be set to {}, and will be substituted with the filename for which an
+sequence '{}' in COMMAND will be substituted with the filename for which an
 event was received.

 ## Example